spress/spress.yosymfony.com/docs/themes/index.md

 header: { title: Themes }
 prettify: true
 ---
-Spress uses the power of Twig for render your templates.
+**Themes are simply sites**.
+Spress uses the power of Twig for render templates.
 You can reusable parts of your HTML and write your templates with a easy languaje.
 For more information about Twig, see the [Twig web page](http://twig.sensiolabs.org).